With the autumn term in full swing, it can all feel as if last summer was a lifetime away.

 The summer series of exams can contribute a great deal to students and teachers long after the exam season is over.

 The June 2019 series examiner’ reports are now available on Interchange and as mentioned above these reports follow the new style introduced last year giving you more detailed feedback on the summer exam papers.

 I trust my post has given you a quick insight and stirred your curiosity to download a report and glean some pearls of wisdom for yourself.
 We’d love to hear your feedback and ideas too.

 In November, you’re invited to join a series of ‘Understanding the assessment: exam feedback’ events for GCSE Literature, A Level Literature, A Level Language & Literature and A Level Language.

 These are face-to-face events where we’ll be sharing feedback from the previous exam summer series and have detailed and constructive discussions about student performance and how to better support future cohorts.

-These events complement our Examiners’ Reports and exemplar materials, and gives you the chance to discuss specific misconceptions or issues, to find out more and book your place visit our Professional Development page on our English webpage.
+These events complement our examiners’ reports and exemplar materials and give you the chance to discuss specific misconceptions or issues, to find out more and book your place visit our professional development page on our English webpage.

 If you have any questions please submit your comments below or email us at email@example.com.
 You can also sign up to receive email updates or follow us on Twitter at @OCR_English.

 Isobel Woodger, OCR English Subject Advisor

 Isobel joined OCR as a member of the English subject team, with particular responsibility for AS and A Level English Literature and AS and A Level English Language and Literature (EMC).

 She previously worked as a classroom teacher in a co-educational state secondary school, with three years as Second-in-Charge in English with responsibility for Key Stage 5.
 In addition to teaching all age groups from Key Stage 3 to 5, Isobel worked with the University of Cambridge’s Faculty of Education as a mentor to PGCE trainees.
-Prior to this, she studied for an MA in Film, Television and Screen Media with Birkbeck College, University of London while working as Learning Support Assistant at a large state comprehensive school.
+Prior to this, she studied for an MA in Film, Television and Screen Media with Birkbeck College, University of London while working as a Learning Support Assistant at a large state comprehensive school.